Are you getting the most from every sale that you make? Focusing on your average dollar sale may be the key to giving your SME a boost.

 They worked with business mentor Andrew Laurie, who helped co-founder Hanna upgrade the team.
 With the hiring of a new General Manager completed, Hanna could then focus on establishing defined sales processes.

 Using these processes, she could train her sales team on how to achieve more.
 The company’s average transaction value went up.
 The result was a revenue increase of $5 million.

 Now, the company’s planning an international expansion.

-Bring the right people into the business to take the pressure off your shoulders.
-From there, develop a defined sales process that’s focused on improving your average dollar sale.
+Bring the right people into the business to take the pressure off your shoulders (here is a quick guide on everything you need to know about building a great team).
+From there, develop a defined sales process (find out more on how to create one for your business here) that’s focused on improving your average dollar sale.
 Use this to train your people and upgrade your team’s capabilities.

 Tip #7 – Simplify Your Pricing Structure

 Sometimes, the complexity of buying from you can make customers less willing to invest more in a purchase.

 This is often the case for tech companies.
 You may offer all sorts of different packages, which overcomplicates the process.
 Buyers go for the lower-priced offers because they’re scared of the complexity.